Mangini's hope: Reconciliation with Belichick

 Mangini and Belichick haven't faced each other since 2010, when Mangini was the Browns' head coach.
 Since then, Belichick hasn't spoken publicly about his former assistant.

-In a news conference last season, Belichick listed every coordinator he's had in New England.
+In a news conference last season, Belichick listed every coordinator he has had in New England.
 One name was conspicuously omitted from the list: Mangini.